axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	- **Autarky — "a condition in which nations achieve self-sufficiency in all products, no matter how inept they are at producing them."**
 * **Stolper/Samuelson**: protectionism favours owners of a scarce factor, free trade favours owners of an abundant factor; factors being labor, land and capital.
 The winning policy usually favours at least two of the three factors.
 - Protection(ism) invites retaliation: **refusing imports harms exports**.
 	* **× Relationships: When you protect yourself or get defensive, the other does as well.
 If you get more vulnerable, you invite in more vulnerability from the other as well.** If you do not share, you cannot receive.
 Intimacy is a two-way road.
+(Following suit; × A)
 * Modern-day Jordan as an example of protectionism: when employing foreigners, employers need to prove to the government that they couldn't have found a local to do the job.
 - The VOC (Netherlands) and EIC (England) were given monopoly by the State, to simplify taxation, for consolidation of power, military support and aims, and financial support.
 - The mercantilist ideal: importing raw products and exporting finished manufactured products.